Aaron Shea

-Aaron T. Shea (born December 5, 1976) is a former American football tight end of the National Football League (NFL).
-He was drafted by the Cleveland Browns in the fourth round of the 2000 NFL Draft.
+Aaron T. Shea (born December 5, 1976) is an American former professional football tight end of the National Football League (NFL).
+He was selected by the Cleveland Browns in the fourth round of the 2000 NFL draft.
 He played collegiately at Michigan.

 Shea also played for the San Diego Chargers.

 College career

 Shea attended the University of Michigan where he played fullback and tight end.

 Professional career

 Cleveland Browns

-He was drafted by the Cleveland Browns in the fourth round (110th overall) of the 2000 NFL Draft and went on to play six seasons for Cleveland.
+He was selected by the Cleveland Browns in the fourth round (110th overall) of the 2000 NFL draft and went on to play six seasons for Cleveland.
 During his time there, he caught 97 passes for 851 yards and seven touchdowns.
 He fumbled only once in his career - during his rookie season in 2000.

 San Diego Chargers

 As a free agent in the 2006 offseason a handful of teams were reportedly interested in Shea, including the Houston Texans, Pittsburgh Steelers, San Diego Chargers, San Francisco 49ers and Seattle Seahawks.
 On March 17, Shea signed a three-year contract with San Diego.
 A back injury bothered him throughout the preseason and forced him to miss the team's first three regular season contests.
 On September 26, he was placed on season-ending injured reserve.

 Shea was released after just one season in San Diego on March 2, 2007.